UI for Apache Kafka

 General recommendations

-Please note that we have a code of conduct.
+Please note that we have a .
 Make sure that you follow it in all of your interactions with the project.

 Issues